 Types of transforms defined in Section 2.2 are critical to the successful time services as called for by the IOAG to include correlation, transfer, and synchronization across the solar system.

 The concept of Mission Domain is introduced to differentiate regions of the solar system that from a relativistic standpoint are invariant and may host sufficient assets for a "local" time infrastructure.
 A local infrastructure may be a composite of multinational assets.
-Any of the IOAG standards may be applicable within any domain.
-However, the use of domains will allow common services to be used with the least overhead and reduced risk.
+Any of the CCSDS standards may be applicable within any domain.
+However, the use of domains and local time infrastructure will allow common services to be used with the least overhead and reduced risk.

-Within these domains, it can generally be assumed that methods and contributions are consistent as defined by reference [44].
-Two domains are origin unique; terrestrial (MD1) and lunar (MD4).
-MD2 can be replicated where needed and MD3 devolves to the current methods of time transfer and clock correlation.

 Following are definitions and discussion to address their features.
 Based on these domains, operational concepts can be generated to illustrate and describe methods of time transfer within and between mission domains.
 These domains are representative of the reference frames in which a mission operates.
 A time architecture developed from these concepts would utilize assets within each domain and not require extension.
 This requires a set of common services that are ubiquitous within a domain.
 The four proposed domain types are illustrated in Figure 2-2.